How Long Does It Take CBD Oil To Work?

 The Pros and Cons of Inhaled CBD

 Although this form is the most bioavailable, it comes with several drawbacks.
-Some people simply aren’t comfortable smoking or vaporizing anything.
+Some people simply aren’t comfortable smoking or using a CBD Vape .
 They don’t have to be.
 Smoking and vaping come with their own set of potential health risks, and this delivery method may be directly contrary to someone’s goals.

 If you’re an athlete, keeping your lungs strong and healthy may be imperative to your performance.
 Smoking is the exact opposite of achieving your goals.
 There’s also the issue of the full cannabinoid content of CBD flowers.

 CBD flower contains all of the naturally occurring cannabinoids of the hemp plant, including THC.
-Although THC in hemp is not enough to cause psychoactive effects, it still may be problematic for athletes.
+Although THC in hemp or hemp oil is not enough to cause psychoactive effects, it still may be problematic for athletes.

 Sublingual CBD is delivered in drops you place underneath your tongue.
 Most CBD oil products are sublingual products as you place the drops on the floor of your mouth and hold them in place, allowing the CBD to be absorbed by the thin tissue and delivered directly to your bloodstream.